Closures at Point Reyes

 • Annual Kiteboarding Restrictions - March 1 through September 30

-From March 1 through September 30, kiteboarding (aka kitesurfing) is not allowed off of Limantour Beach west of the east access trail, the portion of Point Reyes Beach from North Beach parking lot to Kehoe Beach, and within Abbotts Lagoon.
+From March 1 through September 30, kiteboarding (aka kitesurfing) is prohibited off of Limantour Beach west of the east access trail and off of the portion of Point Reyes Beach from North Beach parking lot to Kehoe Beach.

 • Annual Kite Flying Restrictions - March 1 through September 30

-From March 1 through September 30, kite flying is prohibited on/from Limantour Beach west of the east access trail, the portion Point Reyes Beach from North Beach parking lot to Kehoe Beach, and the shoreline of Abbotts Lagoon.
+From March 1 through September 30, kite flying is prohibited on Limantour Beach west of the east access trail and on the portion Point Reyes Beach from North Beach parking lot to Kehoe Beach.

 • Point Reyes Beach Closure - Memorial Day Weekend through Labor Day Weekend